 As do many publications and institutions, The Texas A&M University System has unique and preferred usages that augment or are considered exceptions to AP style.
 The following A&M System Style Guide provides these variances, which should be followed by system members in order to provide consistency and accuracy in system publications, websites, correspondence, and other written works.Following the A&M System Style Guide are selected style points from the AP stylebook that are extracted here for your convenience because of their frequent use in academia.

-If you have any other questions about system style, please feel free to contact the Office of Marketing and Communications.
+If you have any other questions about the style guidelines, please feel free to contact Amy Jenkins.

 TEXAS A&M SYSTEM PREFERRED USAGES AND STYLE EXCEPTIONS